koyeb/koyeb-github-runner/README.md

 | **GITHUB_TOKEN** | Your GitHub token that will be used to create a registration token for the runner.
 To generate it, go to [Developer Settings](https://github.com/settings/tokens?type=beta) > [Generate new token](https://github.com/settings/personal-access-tokens/new) and under "Permissions" select "Read & Write" for "Administration". *Prefer using a secret over a plain text value to store your token.*
 | **RUNNER_LABELS** | A comma-separated list of labels that trigger the runner.
 Be sure to set the same label in the `runs-on` setting of your job file.

+**Note the default free and nano instances have 256MB of memory, which is not enough to run the runner.
+We recommend using at least a small instance.**

 ### Using the [Koyeb CLI](https://github.com/koyeb/koyeb-cli)

 ```bash